-- Children who have SEND or a disability, whether or not they have an EHCP. - Challenging family circumstances (including divorce, separation, mental health of a parent, absent parent or domestic abuse). - Behavioural difficulties - They do not have English as a first language

-- Acting as a young carer - Show early signs of mental and emotional issues - They are subject to discrimination and maltreatment on the grounds of their race, religion, sexual orientation or sexual identity - Persistently absent from school and including persistently absences for part of the school day.
+- Children who have SEND or a disability, whether or not they have an EHCP. - Challenging family circumstances (including divorce, separation, mental health of a parent, absent parent or domestic abuse). - Behavioural difficulties including suspensions - They do not have English as a first language - Acting as a young carer - Show early signs of mental and emotional issues - They are subject to discrimination and maltreatment on the grounds of their race, religion, sexual orientation or sexual identity - Persistently absent from school and including persistently absences for part of the school day. - Showing signs of or being draw into anti-social or criminal behaviour i.e. gangs, county lines, modern slavery, trafficking, sexual and/or criminal exploitation.